r0m3c/Flix/README.md

 ![](https://media.giphy.com/media/6EANNDN5S0XONvIB9j/giphy.gif)

 ### Notes
 I thoroughly enjoyed making the first part of my Flix app.
 Right now all there is to the app is the abililty to view, through a list, all the newest films in theatres at this current moment.
+The user is able to see its image, title, and movie synopsis.
+However, the most challenging part of creating these features was understanding the Movie Database API.
+It's still relatively confusing to me but I think there are plenty of similarities of getting information from an API like in SwiftUI.